StoryTime-Productions/ArgonAssault/README.md

 ## Description

 ArgonAssault is a 3D game developed using the Unity Engine.
-This game involves using a ship and shooting down enemies using lasers, while being navigated around an environment.
+This game involves using a ship and shooting down enemies using lasers, while navigating around an environment.

 ## Features